kumahq/kuma-website/app/_src/policies/introduction.md

   tags:
     key: value # For kinds MeshSubset and MeshGateway a list of matching tags can be used
   proxyTypes: ["Sidecar", "Gateway"] # For kinds Mesh and MeshSubset a list of matching Dataplanes types can be used
+  labels:
+    key: value # In the case of policies that apply to labeled resources you can use these to apply the policy to each resource
 ```

 Here's an explanation of each kinds and their scope: